Olive Garden Chicken Margherita

 - Process until a smooth paste develops.
 This should only take about a minute.

-Store any unused pesto sauce in the fridge in an airtight container for up to a week, with a thin layer of oil on top to prevent oxidation and loss of flavor.
+Store any unused pesto sauce in the fridge in an airtight container for up to a week, with a thin layer of oil on top to prevent oxidation and flavor loss.

 What to Serve with Chicken Margherita

 This dish is wonderfully versatile, pairing with a wide variety of sides and accompaniments.
-For an authentic Olive Garden Chicken Margherita experience, serve it with parmesan garlic broccoli, just like in the restaurant.
+For an authentic Olive Garden Chicken Margherita experience, serve it with Parmesan-garlic broccoli, just like at the restaurant.

 But you can also combine it with roasted veggies like asparagus or green beans, a simple salad, or soft Olive Garden-style breadsticks.
 Finally, serve a chicken breast or two on top of cooked pasta for an extra-hearty meal, letting the Margherita sauce dress the noodles underneath.